QinganZhao/CMC-Project/README.md

 * Easy to fail in responding high-context questions
 * May provide answers that are not to the question but related to the topic
 * Wait time is too short before switching to the sleep mode

+## Conclusions

+Google Home is selected as the smart assistant and the performance is evaluated in social-oriented and task-oriented conversations.
+The overall experience of task conversation was batter than social ones.
+The performance of Google Home was significantly better when it was used in a WiFi condition.
+There were larger differences in participants' evaluations towards social conversations.
+Participants' ratings were negatively influenced by the delay of Google Home's responses.